+Zane Olivier (CA) is the Approved Actuary ("AA").
 The AA is independent from the calculation of the Best Estimate Liabilities ("BEL") and the underlying valuation basis.
 The AA is responsible for providing an opinion on the sufficiency of the long-term reserves of the company and supporting the regulatory requirements to the BMA.

-Only one member of the Board, the CEO, is directly involved with the day to day management of the Company.
+Only one member of the Board, the CEO, is directly involved with the day-to-day management of the Company.

-2) DESCRIPTION OF REMUNERATION POLICY AND PRACTICES AND PERFORMANCE- BASED CRITERIA GOVERNING THE BOARD, SENIOR EXECUTIVES AND EMPLOYEES
+B.1.2 DESCRIPTION OF REMUNERATION POLICY AND PRACTICES AND PERFORMANCE-BASED CRITERIA GOVERNING THE BOARD, SENIOR EXECUTIVES AND EMPLOYEES

 The remuneration policy is set by the Company Board taking into consideration the Group remuneration policies.
 Senior executives and employees are remunerated in the same way.
 Base salary is set to be competitive within the local Bermuda market.
-A housing allowance is paid to compensate non-Bermudian employees in respect of the costs incurred in residing in Bermuda.
 A discretionary performance related bonus is paid annually reflecting the performance of the Group, the LGR division and the Company, as well as that of the senior executive or employee during the calendar year.
 Bonuses above a certain threshold are subject to deferral with the deferral amount increasing with the size of the bonus.
 Deferred awards are normally held in shares for three years.

-The Group operates a Share Bonus Plan ("SBP") which provides the vehicle for deferral of annual bonuses in the majority of cases and also allows for a limited number of awards of shares to high potential individuals and those with critical skills.
+The Group operates a Share Bonus Plan ("SBP") which provides the vehicle for deferral of annual bonuses in the majority of cases and allows for a limited number of awards of shares to high potential individuals and those with critical skills.